payejoel1/FRCScouter/README.md

 # FRCScouter
 The year is 20XX and all teams have a world class robot.
-Programmers have gotten so good at auto that they've phased out the need for driving.
+Programmers have gotten so good at auto that they've phased out the need for skilled drivers.
 One thing is left to differentiate teams - their strategy.

 Introducing the revolutionary tool which elevates your scouting to the next level - FRC Scouter (working name).